- 1 Things to know about Jaipur

 It has 953 windows on the outside walls and is the shape of a honeycomb with beautifully carved windows that allow breeze to blow through the palace making it the perfect summer palace.
 It was built as an extension to the City Palace.

-You can easily spend a few hours walking through the old city and if you fancy shopping some Jewelry then make sure to visit Gem Palace an attraction itself.
+You can easily spend a few hours walking through the old city.
+If you fancy shopping some Jewelry then make sure to visit Gem Palace an attraction itself.
 Owned by a family of jewelers that once served the royal family it is a now down to the eight generation that runs this shop.

 After a long day we headed back to the hotel for some well-deserved rest.